socialsoftware/edition/README.md

 docker-compose up --build
 ```

-### Publish or Unpublish one MFE at a time
+### Publish or Unpublish MFEs

-By default all MFEs will be published.
 To publish or unpublish MFEs, use the following commands inside the ldod-mfes directory:

 ```sh
 yarn run publish --prefix <mfe directory name> #yarn run publish --prefix about